ConfederacyOfGaia/Gaia/players-guide.md

 The Great Golden Dragon mandated worship of Bahamut and veneration of Tiamat within the empire, and ordered that a temple be built in every town.
 These temples are magnificant structures, shaped like the open jaws of a dragon and inlaid with gold, platinum, and jewels.
 There are monthly services when Osis is full and when Lira is full, and these are particularly extravagant when both are in High Confluence.

+<div style='margin-top:20px'></div>

+> #### Draconic Token
+>
+> Every citizen of the Aurelian Empire is given a ***Draconic Token***, a hexagonal pendant on about 2 inches in diameter.
+This token is engraved with the bearer's name in Draconic (in the Elvish script) on the back and an identification rune on the front.
+When entering a new town, a citizen is required to show their Draconic Token to enter.
+Theft of another's token results in a month of hard labor.

+<div style='margin-top:20px'></div>

 ### Regional Cultures

 #### The Confederacy of Gaia